nevetS/Emacs-Configuration/README.txt

 So far, all I've done is figuring out how to initialize the repo and do an initial push to github.

 TODO
-   * move config from .emacs to init.el
+   X move config from .emacs to init.el
    * edit init.el appropriately so that it works cross platform
    * move autohotkey script into this directory
    * build other setup instructions